resbaz/resbazvic2024/code.md

 image: discussion.jpg
 isStaticPost: true
 ---

-##### Research Bazaar Policies and Code of Conduct
-*Coming to ResBaz?
+Coming to ResBaz?
 Please read our policies (recording, reporting and anti-harassment) and Code of Conduct.
-We’re really serious about making sure that everyone feels safe and has a good time at all our events!*
+We’re really serious about making sure that everyone feels safe and has a good time at all our events!

-##### Policies and Code of Conduct
+#### Policies and Code of Conduct

-Throughout these policies, we refers to the Research Bazaar team of staff and volunteers.
+Throughout these policies, we refers to the Research Bazaar team of volunteers.
+This includes members of the organising committee, workshop instructors and helpers, session facilitators and background technical hosts.

-By accepting a place at the Research Bazaar, **you agree to be bound by these policies and Code of Conduct.**
+By registering to attend a workshop or presentation at the Victoria Research Bazaar, **you agree to be bound by these policies and Code of Conduct.**

-##### Code of Conduct
+#### Code of Conduct

-*This Code of Conduct draws inspiration from the ResBaz Melbourne [Code of Conduct](https://resbazblog.wordpress.com/code-of-conduct/).*
+This Code of Conduct draws inspiration from the ResBaz Melbourne [Code of Conduct](https://resbazblog.wordpress.com/code-of-conduct/).

 The Research Bazaar is a learning environment where everyone is welcome.
 It’s a diverse community from a wide range of backgrounds and interests, academically and socially.
 To ensure that everyone has a safe and enjoyable experience, please bring a spirit of respect and friendly inquiry to all your social interactions at the Research Bazaar.